k3tchup/google_drive_sync/readme.md

 [ ] is there a way to grab total size of drive from the API without recursing through all the files?

+[ ] change handling currently redownloads the file and then deletes it.  this is ineffecient, optimize this.

 [ ] upload files

 [ ] resumable uploads (in case the connection fails)